International Whaling Commission: The role of the United States

 The effectiveness of IWC decisions (at least on smaller whaling states) may be explained in large part by the fact that the United States has been willing to act unilaterally in support of them.
-The pro-whaling nations often see the U.S.'s propensity to act outside the IWC framework as "bullying" tactics, while environmentalists and the conservation lobby tend to applaud the U.S.'s approach.
+The pro-whaling countries often see the U.S.'s propensity to act outside the IWC framework as "bullying" tactics, while environmentalists and the conservation lobby tend to applaud the U.S.'s approach.

 The United States first incorporated the IWC's régime into domestic law in the 1971 Pelly Amendment to the Fisherman's Protective Act of 1967.
 This amendment provides that when the Secretary of Commerce determines that the nationals of a foreign country are diminishing the effectiveness of an international fishery conservation program (including the IWC's program), the Secretary shall certify this fact to the President.
 The President then has the discretion to ban importation of fishing products from the offending country.
 The United States has threatened sanctions under the Pelly Amendment on a number of occasions.
 In November 1974, pressure from the United States contributed to Japan and the Soviet Union complying with the 1974–1975 quotas.
 Similarly, in December 1978, Chile, South Korea and Peru acceded to the IWC after the United States certified them under the Amendment.
 The threatened certification of Spain also led that country to observe a fin whale quota to which it had objected.

 These measures were further strengthened by the 1979 Packwood-Magnuson Amendment to the Fishery Conservation and Management Act of 1976.
 It provides that, when the Secretary of Commerce certifies that a country is diminishing the effectiveness of the work of the IWC, the Secretary of State must reduce that country's fishing allocation in U.S. waters by at least 50%.
 Certification under the Packwood-Magnuson Amendment also serves as certification under the Pelly Amendment.
 The threatened application in 1980 of the Packwood-Magnuson and Pelly Amendments led South Korea to agree to follow IWC guidelines restricting the use of cold (i.e. non-explosive) harpoons.
 Faced with similar pressure, the Republic of China (Taiwan) placed a complete ban on whaling in 1981.
-Without United States support, it is possible that the 1986 moratorium would have been substantially limited, as nations such as Iceland, Japan, Norway and the Soviet Union would have opted out and continued commercial whaling.
+Without United States support, it is possible that the 1986 moratorium would have been substantially limited, as countries such as Iceland, Japan, Norway and the Soviet Union would have opted out and continued commercial whaling.